-For applications filed for a disability annuity in fiscal year 2023, the RRB's standard was to make a decision to pay or deny a benefit within 100 days of the date the application was filed.
-If it was determined that the applicant was entitled to disability benefits, the applicant would receive his or her first payment within 25 days of the date of the RRB's decision, or the earliest payment date, whichever was later.
+For applications filed for a disability annuity in fiscal year 2024, the RRB's standard was to make a decision to pay or deny a benefit within 100 days of the date the application was filed.
+If it was determined that the applicant was entitled to a disability annuity, the applicant would receive his or her first payment within 25 days of the date of the RRB's decision, or the earliest payment date, whichever was later.
 The agency's timeliness goals were 70 percent and 91 percent, respectively, for disability decisions and disability payments.

-During fiscal year 2023, the RRB made a decision on 8 percent of those filing for a disability annuity within 100 days of the date the application was filed.
-The average processing time was 395.5 days.
-Of those whose applications for a disability annuity were approved, 92.6 percent received their first payment within the Customer Service Plan's time standard.
-The average processing time was 13.6 days.
+During fiscal year 2024, the RRB made a decision on 10.3 percent of those filing for a disability annuity within 100 days of the date the application was filed.
+The average processing time was 444.2 days.
+Of those whose applications for a disability annuity were approved, 92.8 percent received their first payment within the Customer Service Plan's time standard.
+The average processing time was 14 days.

-6. What were the standards in fiscal year 2023 for the handling of applications and claims for railroad unemployment and sickness benefits, and how well did the RRB meet these standards?
+4. What were the standards in fiscal year 2024 for the handling of applications and claims for railroad unemployment and sickness benefits, and how well did the RRB meet these standards?

-For fiscal year 2023, the RRB's standard for processing an application for unemployment or sickness benefits was that the RRB would release a claim form or a denial letter within 10 days of receiving an application.
+For fiscal year 2024, the RRB's standard for processing an application for unemployment or sickness benefits was that the RRB would release a claim form or a denial letter within 10 days of receiving an application.
 If an applicant filed a claim for subsequent biweekly unemployment or sickness benefits, the RRB's standard was to certify a payment or release a denial letter within 10 days of the date the RRB received the claim form.
-The agency's goals for processing unemployment and sickness applications in fiscal year 2023 were, respectively, 99.5 and 99.3 percent.
+The agency's goals for processing unemployment and sickness applications in fiscal year 2024 were, respectively, 99.5 and 99.3 percent.
 The payment or decision goal for subsequent claims was 98.5 percent.

-During fiscal year 2023, 100 percent of unemployment benefit applications and 99.3 percent of sickness benefit applications processed met the RRB's standard.
-Average processing times for unemployment and sickness benefit applications were 1.3 and 2.4 days, respectively.
-In addition, in fiscal year 2023, 99.9 percent of subsequent claims processed for unemployment and sickness benefits met the RRB's standard.
-The average processing time for claims was 4.9 days.
+During fiscal year 2024, 99.5 percent of unemployment benefit applications and 97.3 percent of sickness benefit applications processed met the RRB's standard.
+Average processing times for unemployment and sickness benefit applications were 1.4 and 5 days, respectively.
+In addition, in fiscal year 2024, 99.9 percent of subsequent claims processed for unemployment and sickness benefits met the RRB's standard.
+The average processing time for claims was 4.8 days.

-7. How well did the RRB meet its standards in fiscal year 2023 compared to fiscal year 2022?
+5. How well did the RRB meet its standards in fiscal year 2024 compared to fiscal year 2023?

-Fiscal year 2023 performance met or exceeded fiscal year 2022 performance in the areas of initial survivor annuity applications, spouse-to-survivor annuity conversions, lump-sum death benefits, disability payments, unemployment and sickness benefit applications, and unemployment and sickness benefit claims.
+Fiscal year 2024 performance met or exceeded fiscal year 2023 performance in the areas of retirement annuity applications, whether filed in advance or not, initial survivor annuity applications, spouse-to-survivor annuity conversions, lump-sum death benefits, disability decisions and payments, and unemployment and sickness benefit claims.

-Average processing times in fiscal year 2023 equaled or improved fiscal year 2022 processing times in the areas of railroad retirement applications filed in advance, disability payments, lump-sum death benefits, and unemployment benefit applications.
-For fiscal year 2023, the agency met or exceeded all of the customer service performance goals it had set for the year, except in the area of disability decisions.
+Average processing times in fiscal year 2024 equaled or improved fiscal year 2023 processing times in the areas of railroad retirement applications not filed in advance, initial survivor annuity applications, spouse-to-survivor annuity conversions, and unemployment and sickness benefit claims.
+For fiscal year 2024, the agency met or exceeded all of the customer service performance goals it had set for the year, except in the area of disability decisions and sickness benefit applications.